Lab Overview

 Accelerating the Translation of Research into New Treatments

 The NIH’s National Center for Advancing Translational Science is creating a Biomedical Data Translator to combine vast amounts of medical research knowledge to speed up the development of new treatments.
-Eric Deutsch of the Moritz Lab with Oregon State and Penn State is developing standard user interfaces enabling researchers to query and explore biomedical knowledge.
+Eric Deutsch of the Moritz Lab, with Penn State University, Oregon State University, and the Broad Institute, is developing standard user interfaces enabling researchers to query and explore biomedical knowledge.

 Latest Moritz Lab News